 Description: This compact training course is designed to help small businesses learn how to market their brand on Facebook without investing in paid advertising.
 As a free, guided project available on the Coursera Project Network, learners can learn about creating an optimized Facebook account, leveraging Facebook groups, constructing an actionable Facebook marketing plan, attracting high-value customers to their brand, and more.
 The hands-on program is geared toward users who already have some marketing experience but need to learn more about marketing a small company with the particular toolset offered by Facebook.

-OUR TAKE: Tracking and analyzing your social media data analytics can be a challenging skill to learn independently.
+OUR TAKE: Tracking and analyzing your social media data analytics can be challenging to learn independently.
 With this intermediate-level course, you can equip yourself with the insights and tools you need to get the most value from your social media analytics.

 Description: Marketers who enroll in this course can expect to learn about utilizing Application Programming Interfaces (APIs), collecting data from various social media platforms, and processing that data with methods like correlations, regression, and classification.
 Other topics and skills covered in the approximately thirteen-hour course include structured data, Python programming, R programming, sentiment analysis, data visualizations, statistical analysis, etc. The training is offered via the University of Washington and is taught by Dr. Chirag Shah.

 Course Title: Social Media Management

 OUR TAKE: Learn how to create compelling social media posts, set up a content calendar, moderate posts, analyze data, develop your brand, and grow your audience with this training course from Meta.